Melomario57/Melomario57/README.md

 -🌱Now i´m finishing a web development Bootcamp.

--🌱I´ve completed some projects using HTML and CSS.
+-🌱I´ve completed some projects using HTML, CSS and JS.

 -💁🏻‍♂️I enjoy following and meet people who are working in the tech industry.